Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Simulation Study

 \subsection{Reduced Track Coalescence in the BP Method}

 We first demonstrate and analyze experimentally the reduction of track coalescence exhibited by the BP method of Section \ref{sec:BP-Tracking}.
-In Section \ref{sec:closerlook_bp}, we argued that this reduction is due to the particle representation of the marginal posterior state \acp{pdf} and the overconfident nature of the BP method.
-To demonstrate the influence of the particle representation of the marginal posterior state \acp{pdf}, we compare a particle implementation of the BP method with a Gaussian implementation; these implementations will be designated as PART-BP and GAUSS-BP, respectively.
-Furthermore, to demonstrate the influence of the overconfident nature of the BP method, we consider modified versions of the particle and Gaussian implementations in which the BP-based approximate marginalization of the association pmf is replaced by an exact marginalization.
+In Section \ref{sec:closerlook_bp}, we argued that this reduction is due to the particle representation of the marginal posterior state \acp{pdf}---which, differently from a Gaussian representation, preserves multimodality---and the overconfident nature of the DA-related messages.
+We now investigate this numerically by combining two choices of track representation (single Gaussian and set of particles) with the DA strategies employed by the BP method and the JPDA filter.
+In particular, to demonstrate the influence of the particle representation of the marginal posterior state \acp{pdf}, we compare a particle implementation of the BP method with a Gaussian implementation; these implementations will be designated as PART-BP and GAUSS-BP, respectively.
+Furthermore, to demonstrate the influence of the overconfident nature of the DA-related messages in the BP method, we consider modified versions of the particle and Gaussian implementations in which the BP-based approximate marginalization of the association pmf is replaced by an exact marginalization.
 These latter methods will be designated as PART-EX and GAUSS-EX.
 To exclude the influence of target detection errors, we temporarily assume that the birth times and birth positions of the targets are perfectly known by the various tracking algorithms.
-Note that in this case GAUSS-EX coincides with the JPDA filter of Section \ref{sec:JPDA-Tracking}.
-PART-BP and PART-EX use 5000 particles to represent the PT states.
-The threshold for target confirmation is $P_{\text{th}} \rmv=\rmv 0.5$.
+We note that in this case GAUSS-EX coincides with the JPDA filter of Section \ref{sec:JPDA-Tracking}, \rd{and thus the corresponding implementation equations of GAUSS-EX can be found, e.g., in \cite{barShalom11}.
+Furthermore, we recall that in GAUSS-BP, the exact marginalization of GAUSS-EX is replaced by the BP-based approximate marginalization.} PART-BP and PART-EX use 5000 particles to represent the PT states. \rd{The implementation equations of PART-BP are equal to those in \cite{mey17} for the case of a single sensor and known birth times and locations.
+We recall that in PART-EX, the BP-based marginalization of PART-BP is replaced by the exact marginalization.} The threshold for target confirmation is $P_{\text{th}} \rmv=\rmv 0.5$.